rikkimax/twp-d/manuscript/content/introduction.md

 T> ## Create, Compile and Delete often!
 T> CCD or Create, Compile and Delete often is a technique used to learn programming.
-T> By creating code often, running it then delete you get to try out new techniques and language fetures quickly.
+T> By creating code often, running it then delete you get to try out new techniques and language features quickly.
 T> In fact parts of this book was written by content generated by such scripts.

 T> ## Sleep